michaelmcshinsky/surgejs-sdk/README.md

 # SurgeJS SDK

 JavaScript library of public Surge API endpoints.
-Sharing structure and documentation in an open sourc environment.
+Sharing structure and documentation in an open source environment.

 ## Table of Contents